Compliance

 Title Grievance Contacts

-Title VI Director: Dr. Matt Copeland, Superintendent
+Title VI Director: Stephanie Hubbard, Superintendent

-Name: Dr. Matt Copeland, Superintendent Office Hours: 8:00 a.m. – 3:30 p.m.
+Name: Stephanie Hubbard, Superintendent Office Hours: 8:00 a.m. – 3:30 p.m.

 Address: 306 N Main; Newtown, MO 64667